All Episodes

 Elizabeth Warren insisting her career was not advanced behind because of the Native American heritage claim.

-Corey Booker claiming something that is not true, that he's not a socialist when in fact he is.
+Corey Booker claiming something that is not true, that he's not a socialist, when in fact he is.

 And I think Beto Bozo had the worst week of everybody here when you look at his record.

-I mean, take for example the latest controversy about him.
+I mean, take, for example, the latest controversy about him.

-We learned Friday that one of the reporters from Reuters sat on what was an embarrassing story about uh Beto O'Rourke's time as a renegade online hacker until after his hotly contested race with Senator Ted Cruz.
+We learned Friday that one of the reporters from Reuters sat on what was an embarrassing story about Beto O'Rourke's time as a renegade online hacker until after his hotly contested race with Senator Ted Cruz.

-Now the Reuters reporter who's not been fired, his name is Joseph Menn entered into an agreement with Bozo to delay the damning story so long as O'Rourke agreed to the interview.
+Now, the Reuters reporter who's not been fired, his name is Joseph Menn, entered into an agreement with Bozo to delay the damning story so long as O'Rourke agreed to the interview.

-Anyway, so you got people like him, then you got Bud Buzzfeed and their latest embarrassment.
+Anyway, so you got people like him.

-What you're gonna watch is exactly what we saw in 2007 and 2008.
+What you're going to watch is exactly what we saw in 2007 and 2008.

 You're going to watch whoever the Democratic candidate is.